mttkay/calculon/README.markdown

 ## "Calculon never does two takes!"

 Calculon is a testing DSL for Google Android.
-It allows you to write functional tests using cool stuff like this:
+It allows you to write activity tests and user story tests using cool stuff like this:

-    public class FooTest extends FunctionalTest<FooActivity> {
+    public class FooTest extends CalculonStoryTest<FooActivity> {

         public FooTest() {
             super("com.example", FooActivity.class);